-Hiring Incentive Tax Credits (WOTC)
+Hiring New Employee Incentive Tax Credits (WOTC)

 WOTC stands for the "Work Opportunity Tax Credit" and is not one, but several tax credits, given to employers at a Federal level for hiring qualified employees.
 Annually, employers claim over $1 billion in tax credits under this program.
 The tax credit is a direct credit against your federal tax bill.

 The average credit per new hire is $2,400.
 For example, if you hire 10 new employees per year you have an estimated $24,000 tax credit.
 Credits can be carried forward 20 years and back one year.

 Our system allows you to pre-screen new hires.
 You know if they qualify before you hire!